mangila/pokedex-java/docs/pokedex-database.md

     * Record count is the number of records in the file.
 * Next offset—eight bytes
     * The next offset is the offset to be used when writing the next record.

+After a write operation, the next offset is updated and the record count is incremented.

 ### .yakvs index-format